techlahoma/shecodes-okc-website/posts/react-pt3.md

 render() {
         return (
             <div>
-                <h1>Carmen's list of rom-coms</h1>

                 { this.props.movie.map((movie, key) => {
-                    return <p>{ movie.movie_title }</p>
+                    return <p key={ movie.movie_title }>{ movie.movie_title }</p>
                 })}
             </div>
         )
     }
 ```

 Above we are listing out the title of each movie, after accessing the data from `props`.
+The `key` property is providing React a unique identifier for each paragraph.
+[You can read more about that here.](link)

 But this isn't quite what we want.
 Let's write a second component to format each individual movie.
 That component will look like this:

 ```
 import React, { Component } from 'react';